 Public Safety responds to all environmental alarms which monitor temperature, carbon monoxide and for water leaks.

 A medical alarm is an alarm system designed to signal the presence of a hazard requiring urgent attention and to summon emergency medical personnel.
-Some security systems have a medial alarm built in.
+Some security systems have a medical alarm built in.

 Panic/holdup alarms should be used only for their intended purposes.
 Do not use panic/hold up alarms if medical assistance is needed because an ambulance will not respond.
 Eagle County Sheriff is the primary responder to panic/hold up alarms.